meilirensheng2020/dingofs/docs/source/deployment/dingofs-cluster-deployment.md

   A generic multi-node deployment template suitable for production environments or testing

-For details on the configuration options in the topology file, please refer to [DingoFS Cluster Topology][dingofs-topology]
+For details on the configuration options in the topology file, please refer to [DingoFS Cluster Topology](../dingoadm/topology.md)

 ```shell
 $ vim topology.yaml